okoit91/DeliveryFeeCalculator/README.md

 Api endpoints can be seen from Swagger.

-1) open the DeliveryFeeCalculator folder
+1) open the DeliveryFeeCalculatorBE folder

 Run these commands to get the database migrated and Docker container running.